Green jobs represent one of the fastest growing and changing segments of the global economy.

 These jobs that help sustain forest ecosystems and ensure that forest products are produced in the most sustainable way possible also ensure that wildlife habitat is conserved, trees are replanted, and workers are treated fairly.

-PLT’s Green Jobs: Exploring Forest Careers includes four hands-on instructional activities that help youth explore forest-related green jobs.
+Green Jobs: Exploring Forest Careers includes four hands-on instructional activities that help youth explore forest-related careers and get excited about green jobs.

 The activities are designed to be flexible.
 They may be taught as individual, stand-alone lessons or all together as a cohesive unit of instruction.
 Depending on your program, you may teach them in the sequence provided, switch the order around, or pick and choose components from different activities.

 Activity 1 — Who Works in This Forest?

-Learners meet some of the people who work in and on behalf of forests, and research different forest sector careers to find out what it takes to perform these jobs.
+As an introduction to some of the people who work in and on behalf of forests, learners research different forest sector careers to learn what it takes to perform these jobs.

-Acting as foresters, learners grapple with decisions about how to ensure that a forest serves all the needs it must serve.
+Acting as foresters, learners grapple with decisions about how to manage a forest sustainably while serving different needs.

 Activity 3 — Monitoring Forest Health

 Through a variety of health indicators, learners assess the health of a forest area and see how soil scientists, wildlife biologists, arborists, and other forest professionals monitor forests.

-Learners examine the Sustainable Development Goals of the United Nations, while also taking a look at some jobs involved in ensuring forest sustainability.
+Learners explore the concept of sustainability by examining the United Nations’ 17 Sustainable Development Goals, while also taking a look at some jobs involved in ensuring forest sustainability.